 For more information on these Extension faculty in the Department of Plant Pathology, select one of the links below.

-Extension plant pathology personnel consist of five specialists, one extension educator and one secretary.
+Extension plant pathology personnel consist of four specialists, one extension educator and one secretary.
 The department head has a 0.09 FTE extension appointment.
 Geographically, one is located at North Platte, and the other three, along with the extension educator, are located in the department on campus.
 All extension plant pathology faculty (specialists and plant diagnostics educator) have statewide programming responsibility for their respective crop and diagnostic assignments.
 The plant diagnostics educator position was the first campus-based extension educator position and administratively answers to the department head.
 All extension faculty program as a team and have two program planning meetings each year to maximize their effectiveness.
 Interactions of all team members with the Research and Extension Centers across Nebraska allow this team to be effective statewide.